Resources of the advantage in quantum illumination: Discord and entanglement: Role of entanglement and discord in quantum advantage for MMM states

-Using the above formula, it is a simple task to compute quantum advantage for different MMM states in terms of $c_1$ , $ c_2$ and $c_3$ as it is shown in Fig. \ref{holevodenc}(a).
-Accordingly, the best states for quantum illumination are Bell states as it is expected \cite{ray2019maximum}.
+Using the above formula, it is a simple task to compute quantum advantage for different MMM states in terms of $c_1$, $ c_2$ and $c_3$ as shown in Fig. \ref{holevodenc}(a).
+Accordingly, when the state of the environment is completely mixed, the best states for quantum illumination are Bell states as it is expected \cite{ray2019maximum,yung2020one}.
 On the other hand, we can compare the pattern of quantum advantage with the patterns of initial entanglement and discord, i.e., Fig. \ref{entdis}(a) and Fig. \ref{entdis}(b), plotted in the previous section.
 One can simply conclude that pattern of quantum advantage is well matched with the pattern of initial discord while it is different with the entanglement pattern.
 In particular, there are initial separable MMM states (without entanglement) which show quantum advantage.

 On the other hand, relation between quantum advantage and initial discord has also been investigated in \cite{weedbrook2016discord} where it is proposed that quantum advantage is literally the same as a quantity called discord of encoding which is the amount of discord consumed to encode the presence of the object in the initial quantum correlation.
 It is defined in the following form: